metapsy-project/metapsyDocs/content/databases/depression-inpatients/_index.en.md

 This dataset includes psychotherapy vs. control (`psy vs ctr`) and psychotherapy vs. psychotherapy comparisons (`psy vs psy`; this information is included in the `comparison` column).
 It also includes multiple outcome calculation types within studies (e.g. means and SD *and* remission).

 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).
+All included information has been independently extracted two researchers.
+Risk of bias ratings were conducted using the Cochrane Collaboration Risk of Bias Tool (Version 1).

 <br>